DormantLogician/equal-language-concept/doc/Operation.md

 Indicates that category or service with specified label is to be instantiated at position - this creates an anonymous version of that category or service in the form of:

-    ('['A], 'B O 'C)
+    (''['A], 'B O 'C)

 In this example, first item in category is an anonymous label.

-Service references must be called with a write label - this label may be written to in order to make request to service.
+Service references must be called with a write location - this label may be written to in order to make request to service.